Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Tables: realizing lattices of Nichols algebras in rank 2 and 3

-\section{Tables: realising lattices of Nichols algebras in rank 2 and 3}
+\section{Tables: realizing lattices of Nichols algebras in rank 2 and 3}

-We now list from \cite{Hecklist} all finite-dimensional diagonal Nichols algebras in rank $2$ and $3$ in terms of their $q$-diagrams, and below each of them we display the corresponding realising lattice in terms of $m_{ij}$-diagrams, such that $q_{ij}=e^{i \pi m_{ij}}$ and the reflection compatibility \ref{cond7} holds. \\ The numbers of the rows are Heckenberger's numbering, but sometimes we subdivide the cases, e.g. $2'$, $2''$.
-Note that we display the Nichols algebras associated to quantum groups as Heckenberger, in contrast to the notation used for quantum groups and used in section \ref{Cartan}, \ref{SuperLie}, which means that there is an additional $2$ factor in the $q$-exponent missing.
+We now list from \cite{Hecklist} all finite-dimensional diagonal Nichols algebras in rank~$2$ and $3$ in terms of their $q$-diagrams, and below each of them we display the corresponding realizing lattice in terms of $m$-diagrams, such that $q_{ij}={\rm e}^{{\rm i} \pi m_{ij}}$ and the reflection compatibility \eqref{cond7} holds.

+The numbers of the rows are Heckenberger's numbering, but sometimes we subdivide the cases, e.g., row $2$ into $2'$ for $q=-1$ and $2''$ for $q\neq \pm 1$, if they have different number of realizations.
+Note that we display the Nichols algebras associated to quantum (super-)groups as in Heckenberger list (with $q_{ii}=1$ for a short root) in contrast to the notation used for quantum (super-)groups (with $q_{ii}=q^{(\alpha_i,\alpha_i)}=q^2$ for a short root), due to the usual normalization of the Killing form, which we used in Sections~\ref{Cartan} and~\ref{SuperLie}.